xzhangxa/profiling-summary/supporting.md

 ## gprof Tracing Information

 GCC option `-pg` will generate extra code for gprof profiling tool, it will insert `mcount` function call into program to gather metrics.
+Using `gprof`, executable will dump gprof data file after exiting, including call-graph, function call counts, function run time etc.

 BTW, in kernel space Ftrace will use `mcount` for function tracer.